Getting Help

 --add-include=INCLUDE

-Add an additoinal #include to the generated parser header file.
+Add an additional #include to the generated parser header file.
 Typically, this is used to support custom user state, or integration with an pre-compiled DaeDaLus parser.
 The parameter should just contain the thing to be incuded (e.g., "file.h" or <file.h>).

 --entry=[MODULE.]NAME

 Declare that the given parser is an entry point for the generated parser.
-Specifying an entry point will disable the genration of a sample driver executable.
+Specifying an entry point will disable the generation of a sample driver executable.
 The name of the C++ function corresponding to DaeDaLus declaration F is parseF.
 The entry point should have a fixed type, but MAY have argument.

 Sample entry point for parser Main with no extra arguments, returning a semantic value of type T.